methodgames/methodgames.github.io/roleplay.md

     - The work cart station in this zone is only considered PVP above ground.
 - Transportation:
     - Locked vehicles found in this zone may be damaged to destroy locks.
+    - Tugboats and campers located in the PRZ can be broken into and looted (explosives can be used).
+    - Vehicles should not be moved into the PRZ by anyone other than the owners.

 <hr color="#22ffcd">